mannyxautos1/Dunes-Sales-Analysis/README.md

 1. Which Customer Age group generated highest revenue?
 2. Which Customer Gender generated the largest revenue?
-3. The top 10 States that generated the highest revenue.
+3. The top 10 States that generated the highest revenue?
-4. Which Product category that completed the most transactions.
+4. Which Product category that completed the most transactions?
-5. The top 10 highest transactions completed by the product sub-category
+5. The top 10 highest transactions completed by the product sub-category?
-6. The percentage of transactions completed by each payment options.
+6. The percentage of transactions completed by each payment options?
-7. Transactions completed in each month.
+7. Transactions completed in each month?
-8. Percentage of transaction by profit or loss
+8. Percentage of transaction by profit or loss?

 ### Data Analysis